Middle ear

 Auditory ossicles

-There are three auditory ossicles located in the middle ear known as the malleus, incus and stapes.
+The auditory ossicles are a chain of three small bones located in the middle ear.
+From lateral to medial, these are called the malleus (hammer), incus (anvil), and the stapes (stirrup).
 Although they are the three smallest bones in the human body, they are extremely important components of the auditory pathway.
-Through synovial articulations, these bones are able to transmit mechanical energy to the internal ear from the tympanic membrane.
+Through synovial articulations, these bones are able to transmit mechanical energy from the tympanic membrane to the vestibular window of the internal ear.

-The incus has two limbs and a cuboidal body.
-Anteriorly, it adjoins with the mallear head and its long limb courses into the tympanic cavity alongside the malleus and articulates to the stapes.
-The short limb of the incus extends posteriorly, inferior to the aditus.
+The incus is the anvil-shaped central ossicle which connects the malleus to the stapes.
+It has two limbs and a cuboidal body.
+The body of the incus sits in the epitympanic recess, where it articulates with the head of the malleus.
+Its long limb extends into the tympanic cavity alongside the handle of the malleus and articulates with the stapes.
+The short limb of the incus extends posteriorly and is connected to the upper posterior wall of the tympanic cavity by a ligament.

 Relating structures

-The outer ear is related laterally with respect to the middle ear, while the inner ear has a medial relation.
-Superior to the tympanum, above the tegmen tympani, is the temporal lobe of the cerebrum.
-In addition to serving as the medial wall for the tympanum, the promontory also serves as a landmark for the fenestra vestibuli and the fenestra cochleae (round window).
+The external ear is situated lateral to the middle ear, while the internal ear has a medial relation.
+Superior to the tympanic cavity, above the tegmen tympani, is the temporal lobe of the cerebrum.
+In addition to serving as the medial wall for the tympanic cavity, the promontory also serves as a landmark for the vestibular window (fenestra vestibuli) and the cochlear window (fenestra cochleae) .
 The former is located posterosuperiorly, while the latter is located posteroinferiorly.
-Also, above the promontory is the canal for CN VII (facial), which is inferior to the prominence, created by the lateral semi-circular canal.
+Also, above the promontory is the canal for the facial nerve (CN VII), which is inferior to the prominence created by the lateral semicircular canal.

-The auditory tube (a.k.a. pharyngotympanic tube/Eustachian tube) is a medial continuation of the middle ear.
-In children, the tube is more horizontal, while in adults, it is oblique.
-It permits communication between the tympanum and the nasopharynx.
-The mastoid antrum is related posteriorly to the epitympanic recess of the tympanum.
+The auditory tube (pharyngotympanic tube or Eustachian tube) is an anteromedial continuation of the middle ear cavity.
+It extends from the anterior wall of the middle ear cavity to the lateral wall of the nasopharynx , allowing for communication between these two regions.
+The mastoid antrum is related posteriorly to the epitympanic recess of the tympanic cavity.
 Communication between the two spaces is permitted by the aditus.

 Test your knowledge on the middle ear with this quiz.